ep390/ep390/website/app/assignments/1/page.md

 git checkout -b charles-hw1
 ```

-You can also use GitHub Desktop if you do not want to user the Terminal.
+You can also use GitHub Desktop if you do not want to use the Terminal.
-Sustitute `charles-hw` with a suitable branch name.
+Sustitute `charles-hw1` with a suitable branch name.

-2. Create a new directory with your name put in `page.md`, for example
+2. Create a new directory with your name and add a `page.md`, for example
    - [website/app/students/alice/page.md](https://github.com/ep390/ep390/blob/main/website/app/students/alice/page.md?plain=1)

-### 3. Push To GitHub
+### 3. Commit and Push to GitHub

 TBD